 This corned beef and cabbage meal is cooked in the oven along with carrots, onions, and potatoes.
 The vegetables are added to the brisket about 30 minutes before the dish is done.
 It's a very easy recipe to fix and cook.
 Whether you're celebrating St. Patrick's Day or simply preparing a Sunday dinner, this meal will be a hit.

-Place meat on a rack in a large oven-safe Dutch oven; add 1 cup water.
+Preheat oven to 325 F. Place meat on a rack in a large oven-safe Dutch oven; add 1 cup water.

 Cover and bake for 2 1/2 hours.

 Cover and bake for another 30 to 40 minutes, or until vegetables are fork-tender.

-- Flat cut corned beef or point cut?
-The point cut brisket has a pointed end.
+- The point-cut brisket has a pointed end.
 It is a fatty cut, making it very juicy, and it comes apart in shreds.
-The flat cut brisket is leaner throughout with a layer of fat on the bottom to keep the meat moist.
+The flat-cut brisket is leaner throughout with a layer of fat on the bottom to keep the meat moist.
 If you want a cut you can cut into neat slices, choose the flat cut.